rheehot/kunune/README.md

 ### I'm Larry and 23 years old.

-I started coding since I was a junior high school student, and now I'm completely settled in the Javascript language.
+😊 I started coding since I was a junior high school student, and now I'm completely settled in the Javascript language.

-While creating [my own web service](https://mo-gak-ko.xyz), I was able to experience the whole web's operation in person.
+📚 While creating [my own web service](https://mo-gak-ko.xyz), I was able to experience the whole web's operation in person.

+🧡 I'm into Javascript and Typescript, React, Node.js, GraphQL.

 <!--
 **Kunune/kunune** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.